Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ```
 </File>

+#### MFCumulativeTypeParamsDeprecation warning resolution

+Nest your `window` and `time_to_grain` under the `cumulative_type_params` property within the `type_params` of the relevant metric.

 ### MFTimespineWithoutYamlConfigurationDeprecation

-#### Description

-Prior to dbt 1.9, the MetricFlow time spine configuration was stored in a `metricflow_time_spine.sql` file.
-In 1.9 we introduced YAML timespine defintion for MetricFlow.
-When we introduced the YAML timespine definition, we decided that it would be the standard going forward.
-So if you are seeing this deprecation, it simply means that you don't have a YAML timespine definition for Metricflow.
+Before dbt v1.9, the MetricFlow time spine configuration was stored in a `metricflow_time_spine.sql` file.
+In [v1.9](/docs/dbt-versions/core-upgrade/upgrading-to-v1.9) dbt introduced the [YAML timespine defintion](/docs/build/metricflow-time-spine#configuring-time-spine-in-yaml) for MetricFlow.
+It was then decided that it would be the standard going forward.
+If you see this deprecation warning, you don't have a YAML timespine definition for Metricflow.

-#### Resolution

-Define a timespine in YAML as [documented here](/docs/build/metricflow-time-spine#creating-a-time-spine-table).

-#### Example Event
+Example:

 <File name='CLI'>
 ```bash